Skip to main content Skip to footer

 Effective risk management includes:

-• Setting clear thresholds: if a specific ROI threshold isn’t met by day 14, funds are automatically reallocated.
+• Setting clear thresholds: If a specific ROI threshold isn’t met by day 14, funds are automatically reallocated.

-• Diversifying campaign types: balancing high-risk, high-reward experiments with proven strategies.
+• Diversifying campaign types: Balancing high-risk, high-reward experiments with proven strategies.

-• Regular performance reviews: weekly assessments of campaign health and trajectory.
+• Regular performance reviews: Weekly assessments of campaign health and trajectory.

 Real-time budget optimization